elixir-ecto/ecto/guides/howtos/Navigating Relations.md

 ### Things that would not work, or other approaches

 The readers concerned with efficiency will complain about the loop which we have hidden in `Enum.each`.
-Could we do what we just did with only one query?
-Why did we not simply run this
-query:
+Could we do that with a couple of queries?
+That is, at a constant cost, instead of linear?

+To achieve the goal, we need to delegate more to SQL and do less in Elixir, so for a start, we need to separate the initially glued `accession-code . plant-code` from within SQL, something that Ecto handles with _fragments_.

+A

 **TODO**